asraarwani/DataStructuresAndAlgorithms/README.md

             42. Print sum and product of all non-leaf nodes in BST
             43. Print all the nodes between two given levels in BST
             44. Print nodes of BST in min max fashion
+            45. Flatten BST into Singly Linked List without using any auxiliary data structure

      6. Array